 Another Nishiki Market favourite.
 These were introduced to us while on the food tour and I wanted to come back to finish up there too.
 The doughnuts were so light and soft with a crispy coating.
 The doughnuts were delicious as they were and didn’t need anything else added to them.
 There was no need for any dipping sauce or sugar as they were just delicious on their own.

 We had tried tempura eel on our tour and it was delicious.
 The hamo conga eel was fresh, fluffy and extremely delicious.
 The eel was cooked just right so the fish was light and fluffy with the crispy coating of the batter.
-This is my top thing in Niskiki market what to eat guide as I was completely surprised by the flavour and texture.
+This is my top thing in Niskiki market food guide as I was completely surprised by the flavour and texture.
+There were plenty more things to try on that stall so don’t be afraid to get a platter together.

 These are by far the most popular thing to see in the market, many stalls are selling the small octopus on a stick.
 There were more popular with locals than tourists but I can see why.
 If you like trying new foods, especially if you like seafood or just something out of the ordinary this is for you.